wp-plugins/portfolio-gallery/readme.txt

 Title

 Title Font Size.
-Specify the font size for the portfolio title.
+Specify the font size for the portfolio gallery title.

 Title Font Color.
-Choose the color for the portfolio title font.
+Choose the color for the portfolio gallery title font.

 Toggle Button Style.
 Select the toggle button style from the provided options.

 Description

 Show Description.
-Choose whether to display the description of the portfolio or not.
+Choose whether to display the description of the portfolio gallery or not.

 Description Font Size.
-Set the portfolio description font size in pixels.
+Set the portfolio gallery description font size in pixels.

 Description Font Color.
-Select the portfolio description font color.
+Select the portfolio gallery description font color.

 Link Button